prasad598/OTC-CAP-CORE/ENDPOINTS.md

 **POST** `/rest/btp/core/sendReport`

-Generates an Excel report from `TE_REPORT_VIEW` based on the provided filter criteria and emails the file to the logged-in user.
+Generates an Excel report from `OTC_REPORT_VIEW` based on the provided filter criteria and emails the file to the logged-in user.
 Optional comma-separated `TO_EMAILS` and `CC_EMAILS` lists may be supplied.
 Draft records (`STATUS_CD` of `DRF`) are always excluded.